-Hearts, commonly associated with love and Valentine’s Day, took on new meaning in February, which marked American Heart Month.
-As Heart Month concludes and we transition to spring, we have a prime opportunity to consider lifestyle changes to foster heart health.
-While heart disease remains the leading cause of death for American men and women, many risk factors can be modified with healthy diet and lifestyle changes.
-Coupled with other behavioral changes like physical activity, smoking cessation, and stress reduction, adopting heart healthy eating habits can reduce the risk of cardiovascular disease.
+February is American Heart Month, a great opportunity consider lifestyle changes to promote better heart health.
+While heart disease remains the leading cause of death for American men and women, many risk factors can be mitigated with a healthy diet.
+Along with other lifestyle changes, like regular exercise, smoking cessation, and stress reduction, adopting heart healthy eating habits can reduce the risk of cardiovascular disease.

 Research supports a Mediterranean-style diet rich in monounsaturated fats, omega-3 fatty acids, and fiber, and limited in saturated fat, trans fat, and salt.
 Meals that fit this pattern often center on fruits, vegetables, and whole grains, while limiting red meat.
-Here are five recipes to get you started.
+Here are 5 recipes to get you started.

 1. Quinoa and red pepper chili